Different Ways to Set Tile: A Visual Guide

 Herringbone

 Herringbone is a classic pattern in which rectangular tiles are set at 90 degree angles to one another, creating a zigzag effect that moves across the surface.
 It adds movement and texture without overwhelming the space, though it does require careful layout and an expert tile installer to keep the lines true.
+Subway tile and other smaller rectangular tiles are especially popular choices for this pattern.

 Chevron